citkane/gtk-browser-widget/README.md

 - Presents to the developer a full API of their chosen web engine

 From there, it is the developer's prerogative to plumb up their GTK application to the browser API in a way that suits their logic.
 GBW is not a framework, but rather a simple tool.

+## Plugins
+Plugins optionally extend GBW to provide functionallity for common usage patterns.

+#### Bind (TODO)
+Provides an easy to consume interface that binds native callback functions to browser-side javascript functions.